slava177/zizh.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student at Carnegie Mellon University studying Electrical and Computer Engineering, advised by Prof. Guannan Qu and Prof. Yorie Nakahira.
+I am a Fourth year PhD student at Carnegie Mellon University studying Electrical and Computer Engineering, advised by Prof. Guannan Qu and Prof. Yorie Nakahira.
 I obtain my M.S. degree at Duke University in Computer Science in 2022.
 I obtained my B.S. degree in Honors math and computer science at University of Michigan, Ann Arbor, in 2021.

 My current research interest are in stochastic control and reinformcent learning.
 I am broadly interested in graph theory, algebraic topology and their applications in machine learning.